christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **7.1 Inventing Classical Greece**

 Not only is Western Rome a phantom empire, so was the "Classical Greece" of Pericles, Plato, and Aristotle.
 It is a literary and philosophical back-projection, created by the Flavians and later Renaissance humanists.
 Its purpose was to provide a "noble pedigree" for the Western Roman Empire, separating it from its "barbaric" Scythian roots.
 The works of Plato and Aristotle are not the products of a 5th-4th century BC Athenian democracy.
 They are the synthesized theological and political philosophy of the Alexandrian/Bosphoran intellectual elite, likely compiled between the 1st century BC and 2nd century AD at the Alexandrian School in Egypt, and then retroactively attributed to fictional "Greek" sages.

+There is no physical manuscript of any Greek classic (Plato, Aristotle, Sophocles) that predates the 9th century AD.
+The earliest fragments are papyri from Roman Egypt (1st-3rd c.
+AD).
+The entire corpus was "preserved" by Byzantine monks and then "rediscovered" by Italian humanists like Poggio Bracciolini in the 15th century.
+Bracciolini was a known forger and had both motive (Medici patronage) and opportunity (access to the Vatican's scriptorium) to produce these texts.

 Plato's "Academy" was the Alexandrian School.
 "Plato" is not a man.
 The name is a title.
 "Plato" (Πλάτων) derives from "Plouton" (Πλούτων), an alias for Hades, the god of the underworld who possessed the riches of the earth.
 "Ptolemy" (Πτολεμαῖος) derives from Ptole- (war) but is phonetically and functionally identical to "Plouton-Maios" (The Rich One).